By Martin Zwilling

 Tell people what you do, and make the benefits clear.
 Believe it or not, one of the biggest problems with many websites is that people can’t figure out quickly and easily what you really offer.
 Use plain language (no acronyms) on the first page and every page, to emphasize customer benefits, as well as product features.
 Skip the hyperbole.

 Provide irresistible offers to keep their attention.
 Even if your visitors can easily understand your value proposition, they may be turned off by the way the value is packaged and presented.
 Test your pricing and packaging options, and tune them regularly.
 Create a prominent and appealing offer or video to lock in a conversion.
+The monetisation of your website is very important and its a topic where you need more knowledge and luckily the internet shares many resources for you to understand more about this.

 Recognize competitors but do not disparage them.
 If you don’t have a strategy for winning despite competitors, you are doomed.
 No company exists in a vacuum.
 Find your niche and highlight how your product meets the customer’s exact need, and is the best in the world.
 Make your solution and company symbiotic but better than competitors.

 Focus on lifetime customer value (LCV) versus transaction.
 Repeat purchases and referrals from friends are the fastest ways to grow your business.
 Furthermore, existing customers are the easiest to convert—provided they had a good experience the first time around.
 Use Net Promoter Score (NPS) to help you turn visitors into raving fans.
+When you

 Make it easy for a visitor to become a customer right now.
 In non-conversion exit surveys, visitors often report that they need to think about it and come back later.
 Such responses are common for purchases that seem complex and non-urgent.
 In such cases, remove the complexity, add the value of urgency, such as current discounts or specials.